 - The UE performs RSCPD measurement on the indicated PFL by the network.
-The requirement in Clause 9.9.2.5 apply to both RSTD and RSCPD measurements.
+The requirements in Clause 9.9.2.5 apply to both RSTD and RSCPD measurements.

 When LMF configures measurement time window(s), but UE does not support supportOfLegacyMeasurementInTimeWindow but supports supportOfRSCPD-MeasurementInTimeWindow: